makohda/IDRC_first_step_course_2018/README.md

 More detail information of resource bundle https://software.broadinstitute.org/gatk/documentation/article.php?id=11017

 ### Install Annovar
-*You need regist to use Annovar*
+***You need regist to use Annovar***
-*This is very important.
-You have to know this.*
+***This is very important.
+You have to know this.***

 For database and software developer, their are researchers, same with you.
 Total number of active users are really important issue for appling grants.
 Because, the number of active users is the evidence of it's value.
 To promote their scientific activities, please register.
 ANNOVAR website http://www.openbioinformatics.org/annovar/annovar_download_form.php
 ANNOVAR - Google グループ https://groups.google.com/forum/#!forum/annovar

 The day of mini course, I will provide annotation files.
+Because of it's huge size.
 So you only download annovar package.
-You download annovar.latest.tar.gz from Annovar web site (I'm not sure the file name is correct or not.).
+You download annovar.latest.tar.gz from Annovar web site (I'm not sure the file name is correct or not.)
 Please, put annovar.latest.tar.gz into exome_analysis directory, then decompressed it like this.
 `$ tar zxvf annovar.latest.tar.gz`

 tar (manipulate tape archives) command is used for packing many file into single archive.
 Here, file extension is .tar.gz, so this tar archive is compressed using gzip (.gz means compressed using gzip).
 When you met .tar.gz, you will chant "tar zxvf"!
 If you met other tar archives, like .tar.Z, you will chant "tar xvf".
-Others?
-Google it.
+If you met other simir file extension, google it.

 After decompress annovar.latest.tar.gz, you will see annovar directory.
 You will see help message by this command.